fbpx

 Galette des Rois: A Sweet French Tradition

-You thought the French food fest was over now that Christmas and New Year’s Eve was behind us?
+You thought the French food fest was over now that Christmas and New Year’s Eve were behind us?
 Think again.
 With the arrival of January comes a national obsession with the galette des rois – the “king cake.”
-If you’re in France, you’ve probably noticed this scrumptious-looking cake, usually topped with a golden paper crown, …
+If you’re in France, you’ve probably noticed this scrumptious-looking cake, usually topped with a golden paper crown,

 Galette des Rois: A Sweet French Tradition Read More »